Carbon monoxide: Production

 Thermal combustion is the most common source for carbon monoxide.
-Carbon monoxide is produced from the partial oxidation of carbon-containing compounds; it forms when there is not enough oxygen to produce carbon dioxide, such as when operating a stove or an internal combustion engine in an enclosed space.
+Carbon monoxide is produced from the partial oxidation of carbon-containing compounds; it forms when there is too little oxygen to produce carbon dioxide, such as in an internal combustion engine operating with an air-fuel mixture richer than chemically correct, or when operating a fuel-burning stove in an enclosed space.

-A large quantity of CO byproduct is formed during the oxidative processes for the production of chemicals.
-For this reason, the process off-gases have to be purified.

 Many methods have been developed for carbon monoxide production.

 Industrial production

 A major industrial source of CO is producer gas, a mixture containing mostly carbon monoxide and nitrogen, formed by combustion of carbon in air at high temperature when there is an excess of carbon.
 In an oven, air is passed through a bed of coke.
 The initially produced equilibrates with the remaining hot carbon to give CO.
 The reaction of with carbon to give CO is described as the Boudouard reaction.
 Above 800 °C, CO is the predominant product: